 If facility managers and restaurant operators call YOU when there's a problem, you ARE the business.
 Pest control commercial sales has 60-180 day cycles AND requires ongoing relationship management.
 Without a documented Service Manager owning commercial relationships, the buyer prices the leakage risk at owner exit.

-Monthly Recurring Revenue is the North Star for any recurring business.
+Monthly Recurring Revenue is the number that matters most for any recurring business.
 Flat or shrinking MRR (even with stable total revenue) signals the recurring base is churning faster than new contracts are won — buyers price this aggressively.
 If you haven't been tracking MRR + churn formally, the buyer's QoE will reconstruct it and the picture won't always be flattering.

 Pest control's premium multiple is driven entirely by recurring share.
 Mature consolidator-target shops run 75-90% recurring (quarterly residential + monthly commercial).
 The path: aggressive on-site enrollment of one-time customers + structured commercial outreach + auto-renew everything.